 When New York–based piercer Maria Tash set up residency in Liberty London, forcing the It bags out of their prime position on the store's ground floor, we knew piercing was trending.
-The thing is that that was over a year ago and our affinity for piercings has yet to wane.
+That was in 2016 and our affinity for piercings has yet to wane.
 Which is why we're bringing you the need-to-know on everything from pain and placement to healing time, plus whether the piercing you're lusting after will even suit your ear.
 In the first installment, we're talking daith piercings.
 And to gather all the intel, we called on Peter Monckton, piercer at Maria Tash, to walk us through it.

 A daith piercing is a hoop that hugs the cartilage on the inside your ear.